mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 {% include mediation/mediation_analysis31_p3.html %}

-Here we have it: contrary to statistical folk wisdom, one should not always hold a variable constant to correctly estimate parameters.
-The collider example shows that letting a collider variable freely change with its covariates can be a requirement.
+Contrary to statistical folk wisdom, one should *not* always hold a variable constant to correctly estimate parameters.
+The collider example shows that letting a collider variable freely change with its covariates can be necessary to capture the effect.

-This is just an example and, in general, the correct query given a causal model and a quantity to estimate is known by running causal algorithms.
-In some cases, no query can correctly capture the effect sought after.

 ### C. Measuring mediation

 In the previous section we detected effects to answer questions like